alex-shul/graphql-example/README.md

 # graphql-example
-Example of building agraphql api server with typeorm &amp; type-graphql
+Example of building a GraphQL api server with typeorm &amp; type-graphql